Vadym79/AWSLambdaJavaDockerImage/README.md

 ## Project Description
 The code example include storing and retrieving product from the Amazon DynamoDB.
 I put Amazon API Gateway in front of my Lambdas.

-I explore the following ways to run Spring Boot application with AWS Lambda Java or Customer Runtime with GraalVM Native Image:

-- Lambda with Java 21 Runtime and Spring Boot 3.2 and aws-serverless-java-container
-- Lambda with Java 21 Runtime and Spring Boot 3.2 and Spring Cloud Function
-- Lambda with Java 21 Runtime and Spring Boot 3.2 and Lambda Web Adapter
-- Lambda with Custom Runtime and Spring Boot 3.2 and GraalVM Native Image

 I made all the test for the following use cases: